Din is a popular choice on business and tech sites. It's also a good font for creating page titles with impact.

 You can chose to claim a business percentage of the goods/services using the Apportionment Method.
 If you pick the Apportionment Method then it has to be used for all goods/services under $10,000 for at least the next 24 months.

 For goods and services acquired over $10,000 (excl GST) you need to use the Apportionment Method.
 When calculating the business use any method that provides a fair and reasonable result may be used.
-This can be based on past records, experience, business plans or another suitable met
+This can be based on past records, experience, business plans or another suitable method.

 Motor Vehicles